 The Council consists of a Chairperson, Vice Chairperson, and three ordinary members, all of whom were appointed by the Minister for Finance.
 The members of the Council were appointed for a period of four years and meet on roughly a monthly basis.
-The table below details the appointment period for members as of 31st December 2020:
+The table below details the appointment period for members as of 31st December 2021:

-Council member Role First appointed Reappointed (ii)

-Sebastian Barnes Chairperson 31 December 1 January 2017

-2012 1 January 2021

-Dr Martina Lawless (i) Ordinary 1 January 2017

-Member

-Prof Michael McMahon Ordinary 18 April 2019

-Member

-Dawn Holland (i) Ordinary 1 January 2020

-Member
+Council member Role First appointed Reappointed (ii) Sebastian Barnes Chairperson 31 December 2012 1 January 2017 1 January 2021 Prof Michael McMahon Vice Chairperson 18 April 2019 Dawn Holland (i) Ordinary Member 1 January 2020 Dr Adele Bergin (i) Ordinary Member 1 January 2021 Alessandro Giustiniani Ordinary Member 1 January 2021